SAICSP/Simple-Portfolio-/README.md

 # Simple-Portfolio-
-tried out a basic portfolio using vert basic html
+tried out a basic portfolio using very basic html